Your Own Domain

 GoDaddy – Their costs tend to add up, but this is where I host my domains, so I sometimes purchase from and/or renew GoDaddy domains.
 They’re also pretty reliable and helpful.

-I have not used these, but I have seen them recommended: NameCheap and Name.com
+I have not used these, but I have seen them recommended by other makers: NameCheap and Name.com

 No matter where you purchase your domain name, please remember to get privacy protection!